 Patients will be randomized to one of the 2 treatment groups prior to the time of definitive fixation. the success of the study hinges on an ability to successfully enroll and randomized patients.
 This study is more challenging than most as the two treatment arms will likely be preceived as different to the patients, potentially lowering patient willingness to be randomized.
-To promote higher enrollment rate, the consent protocol will directly involve the patient and amp;apos;s treating surgeon.
-Even with these efforts, there will likely be a significant number of patients who refuse randomization but are willing to participate in the study.
+To promote higher enrollment rate, the consent protocol will directly involve the patient's treating surgeon. even with these efforts, there will likely be a significant number of patients who refuse randomization but are willing to participate in the study.
 These patients will be enrolled in a prospective cohort study as has been done in other large surgical randomized studies.

 Patients will be asked to participate in 5 follow-up visits at 6,12,26 an 52 weeks after definitive treatment of the injury.
 The primary outcome is hospital readmissions for complications.
 Secondary outcomes include infection, functional outcome, and patient reported outcomes.

 Screening-Patients will be screened for eligibility in each center by the local research coordinator in close coordination with the surgeon co-investigators.
-Screening will typically occur with the first day or two after the initial debridement and placement of a temporary external fixation and prior to definitive fixation.
-All potentially eligible patients will be entered into REDCap, a study number assigned, adn eligibility criteria confirmed.
+Screening will typically occur with the first day or two after the initial debridement and placement of a temporary external fixation and prior to definitive fixation. all potentially eligible patients will be entered into ReDCap, a study number assigned, adn eligibility criteria confirmed.

-Randomization-One the eligibility of the patient for study inclusion has been determined and the patient as beens consented with assistance from the treating surgeon, the Research Coordinator will update the REDCap Data Management System and the patient will be randomized electronically to one of two groups:
+Randomization-one the eligibility of the patient for study inclusion has been determined and the patient as beens consented with assistance from the treating surgeon, the Research Coordinator will update the ReDCap Data Management System and the patient will be randomized electronically to one of two groups:

 Group 1: Definitive fixation with a ring fixator

-Group 2: Definitive fixation with a locked IM nail or plate
+Group 2: Definitive fixation with a locked iM nail or plate

 Treatments:Patients with bone defects that are treated using distraction osteogenesis will use standard techniques, with minor details of the process left to the discretion of the treating surgeon.
 Patients with bone defect that are treated with delayed bone grafting will use standard protocols, with details left to the discretion of the treating surgeon.
-Defects will typically be treated with antibiotic impregnated polymehthyl methatcralate spacer to induce a vascularized and amp;quot;biomembrane and amp;quot; around the bone defect.
+Defects will typically be treated with antibiotic impregnated polymehthyl methatcralate spacer to induce a vascularized [Quote]biomembrane[Quote] around the bone defect.
 Four to six weeks later the biomembrane is opend, the spacer removed, and the void is filled with bone graft.
 The type of graft, how it is harvested, and the use of bone morphogenic proteins to augment the healing will be at the discretion of the treating surgeon, consistent with current clinical practice.